-Medical devices play a key role in diagnosis, prevention, monitoring, prediction, prognosis and treatment of diseases.
+Medical devices play a key role in the diagnosis, prevention, monitoring, prediction, prognosis and treatment of diseases.
 However, developing and manufacturing medical devices is a complex and multifaceted process.

-Medical device original equipment manufacturers (OEMs) are responsible for the entire life cycle of the product, from the device design, development, prototyping, testing and validation to regulatory compliance, manufacturing, assembly, packaging, delivery and continued technological support to the device users.
+Medical device original equipment manufacturers (OEMs) are responsible for the entire life cycle of the product, from the device design, development, prototyping, testing and validation to regulatory compliance, manufacturing, assembly, packaging, delivery and continued technical support to the device users.

-Finding the top medical device OEMs
+Finding the top medical device OEM manufacturers

 Medical Device Network has listed some of the leading medical device OEM companies based on its intel, insights and decades-long experience in the sector.

 The list includes companies that design and manufacture a wide variety of safe and reliable medical device products, from patient examination gloves, stethoscopes and wheelchairs to volumetric infusion pumps (VIPs), implantable cardiac pacemakers, magnetic resonance imaging (MRI) scanners, and ventilators.

 The list also includes manufacturers of different surgical and laboratory instruments and wearable medical devices.

 The information contained within the download document is useful for hospital administrators, physicians and surgeons, senior procurement executives, medical device distributors, engineers, technicians, and any other individual involved in the supply, operation and maintenance of medical devices.

 The download contains detailed information on medical device OEMs and their product and service lines, alongside contact details to aid your purchasing or hiring decision.